 Segments with Relative Time Conditions

-Dynamic segments that are based on relative time conditions are updated every 48 hours.
+Dynamic segments that are based on relative time conditions update every 24 hours.

-For example, take a segment of people who haven't purchased in the last 30 days.
-This segment can only be computed periodically (there's no event triggered by not-purchasing).
+For example, if you have a segment of people who haven't purchased in the last 30 days, this segment can only be computed periodically.
+That is because there's no event triggered by not-purchasing.
 Likewise, a segment of people who purchased at least X times more than Y days ago can't always be computed from a purchase event.

 Segments with All Negative Conditions

-To optimize your segments for real-time updating, use mainly positive conditions as your primary filters to isolate those that do (vs. don't) meet a set of criteria.
+To optimize your segments for real-time updating, use mainly positive conditions as your primary conditions to isolate those that do (vs. don't) meet a set of criteria.

-If you would like to manually update a segment at any time, select the segment and click Edit Definition > Update Segment.
+To manually update a segment, select the segment and click Edit Definition > Update Segment.